Home/Blog/Why DTV Applications Get Rejected 2026: The 8 Most Common Denial Reasons

 Read our DTV embassy comparison guide for full details on each embassy.

-Rejection Reason7: Applying from Wrong Location
+Rejection Reason 7: Applying from Wrong Location

 The problem: Some embassies require you to be a resident or have specific visa status in their country.